presslabs/gitium/gitium/readme.txt

 == Frequently Asked Questions ==

+= Could not connect to remote repository? =

+If you encounter this kind of error you can try to fix it by setting the properly username of the .git directory.

+Example: chown -R www-data:www-data .git

 = Is this plugin considered stable? =

 Right now this plugin is considered alpha quality and should be used in production environments only by adventurous kinds.